80 80 NVO

 Status: Undergoing Restoration

-Subsequently, 80 was privately licensed in 1985 and attended a number of rallies.
-Just prior to South Notts being acquired by Nottingham City Transport, 80 was purchased from the company by Arthur Dabell (the owner of South Notts) and was placed under the care of the Nottingham Transport Heritage Centre, Ruddington.
+Subsequently, 80 was privately licensed in 1985 and began attending a number of rallies, marking its transition from everyday service vehicle to preservation exhibit.
+Just prior to South Notts being acquired by Nottingham City Transport, 80 was purchased from the company by Arthur Dabell — the owner of South Notts — ensuring that it remained in sympathetic hands during a period of organisational change.
+The bus was then placed under the care of the Nottingham Transport Heritage Centre at Ruddington, where it formed part of a growing collection of local vehicles.

 In March 2007, the Dabell family decided to donate the bus to Nottingham Heritage Vehicles (the predecessor to NHVC) following the arson attack that happened at Ruddington.
-Since then, the bus has been undergoing an extensive restoration.
+This generous decision ensured the vehicle’s long-term survival at a time when several preserved vehicles were at risk.
+Since then, the bus has been undergoing an extensive restoration, a process involving careful structural, mechanical and cosmetic work to return it as closely as possible to its original 1962 South Notts condition.